anupama12sg/celo_micro-lending/README.md

 });
 ```

-This test file sets up the `Microlending` contract, creates three signers, and tests the deposit, requestLoan, and repayLoan functions.
+This test file sets up the `Microlending` contract, creates three signers, tests the `deposit`, `requestLoan` and `repayLoan` functions.

 To run the tests, run the following command in your terminal: